xmake-io/xmake-docs/guide/syntax_description.md

 ## Scope

-The description syntax of xmake is divided by scope, which is mainly divided into:
+The description syntax of Xmake is divided by scope, which is mainly divided into:

 - external scope
 - Internal scope